Muddy Waters (album)

 Muddy Waters is the third studio album by American rapper Redman.
-It was released on December 10, 1996, through Def Jam Recordings.
+It was released on December 10, 1996, through Def Squad Records and Def Jam Recordings.
 The recording sessions took place at Mirror Image and Rockin' Reel Recording Studios in New York City.
 The album was produced by Erick Sermon, who also served as executive producer, Rockwilder, Jerry Duplessis, Pras, Ty Fyffe, and Redman.
 It features guest appearances from Erick Sermon, Jamal, Keith Murray, K-Solo, Method Man, Napalm, and Rockwilder.
 The album debuted at number 12 on the Billboard 200 and topped the Top R&B/Hip-Hop Albums chart in the United States.
 It was certified Gold by the Recording Industry Association of America on February 12, 1997, for exceeding shipments of 500,000 copies.
-The album spawned three charted singles: "It's Like That", "Whateva Man" and "Pick It Up" and a promotional single "Smoke Buddah".
+The album spawned three charted singles: "It's Like That (My Big Brother)", "Whateva Man" and "Pick It Up" and a promotional single "Smoke Buddah".

 On December 24, 2024, Redman released a sequel to the album under the title Muddy Waters Too.